cgoettel/bible/questions.md

 - 2 Chronicles 31:17 - first word (et).
 Other translations give "both," but I can only seem to justify it as "with."
 - Ezra 4:2 - Can we render the jussive as "allow us" and not just as "let's"?
 - Ezra 7:27 - What in the world are we supposed to do with cuzote?
+- Daniel 2:24-25 - Am I justified in rendering cane as "the following" instead of "thus"?

 - Is there a reason ילך doesn't appear in the KB?
 - Can we render amar as "reply" and not just "speak" or "say"?